cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

-# Intro To Azure Machine Learning Visual Interface (VI)
+# Is that wine good or bad?
+A tutorial on how to build a binary classification for red wine quality using Azure Machine Learning Visual Interface (VI)
-## Analysis of wine attributes to assess quality

 ## Create Resource in Azure